Arkansas Looks For Alternatives To Fund I-49 Project

 An analysis of the toll project’s potential revenue found that the route would generate about $243 million annually, which isn’t much in comparison to the project’s costs, said Scott Bennett, the department’s director.

-The Arkansas Highway Commission determined that it’s critical to look at alternative ways to help defray costs, considering the importance of the project, it is high price and the limited amount of money the department has available.
+The Arkansas Highway Commission determined that it’s critical to look at alternative ways to help defray costs, considering the importance of the project, its high cost and the limited amount of money the department has available.

 The department is looking at new approaches to fund the project, Bennett said.